-The System is governed by a nine-member board, five of the members are appointed and the remaining four are elected by the participants of the retirement plans.
+The System is governed by an eleven-member board, eight of the members are appointed and the remaining three are elected by the participants of the retirement plans.

 The System administers three defined benefit pension plans and one defined contribution retirement plan.
 The System also manages and administers the retiree health insurance credit program, the uniform group insurance program, the deferred compensation program and the pretax benefits program.